-- The development of mechanisms to gather and publish data regarding the prosecution and sentencing of crimes which have been flagged as having a discriminatory motive. - The introduction of bespoke legislation to address hate crime to ensure consistency in the manner in which hate crime is understood and addressed by the criminal justice process in Ireland. - The reform of the Prohibition of Incitement to Hatred Act 1989, in particular to address cyber hate and to protect a more inclusive range of groups.
+- The development of mechanisms to gather and publish data regarding the prosecution and sentencing of crimes which have been flagged as having a discriminatory motive. - The introduction of legislation incorporating aggravated offences and sentencing provisions specific to hate crime as recommended in 'Out of the Shadows' Legislating for Hate Crime in Ireland. - The reform of the Prohibition of Incitement to Hatred Act 1989, in particular to address cyber hate and to protect a more inclusive range of groups.